Heroku and Salesforce: All You Need to Know in 2022

 With Heroku, developers can work in their preferred programming language on a platform that has a ready-built infrastructure.
 Developers are no longer required to develop that infrastructure first, which is a time-intensive process.
 Heroku provides around-the-clock maintenance, patching, and support, meaning that your developers do not have to be on-call to resolve issues.

-With all of this and more in place, your developers can concentrate on developing those business-critical apps that will revolutionise your business processes.
+With all of this and more in place, Salesforce development company can concentrate on developing those business-critical apps that will revolutionise your business processes.

 5 Benefits of Using Heroku with Salesforce

-Heroku can provide many valuable benefits to help businesses scale up their app development and data management, providing a full-cycle CRM that manages everything from customer interaction, marketing, app-testing, and data control.
+Heroku can provide many valuable benefits to help businesses scale up their data management, providing a full-cycle CRM that manages everything from customer interaction, marketing, app-testing, and data control.
 The key benefits can be grouped into five main areas: developer experience, data management, add-ons, scalability, and security.

 Improved Developer Experience